gatsbyjs/gatsby/docs/contributing/managing-pull-requests.md

 Let's talk a little about how we manage pull requests in the Gatsby repo.

-For an introduction on what Pull Requests are and how to file one, check out the contributing doc on [How to Open a Pull Request](/contributing/how-to-open-a-pull-request).
+For an introduction to what Pull Requests are and how to file one, check out the contributing doc on [How to Open a Pull Request](/contributing/how-to-open-a-pull-request).

 ## Verifying a Pull Request